QuaSi-Software/Documentation/docs/resie_component_parameters.md

 [^ISO9806]: DIN EN ISO 9806, Solarenergie – Thermische Sonnenkollektoren – Prüfverfahren (German version EN ISO 9806:2017).
 DEUTSCHE NORM, pp. 1–107, 2018.
 [^SolarKeymark]: Solar Keymark, https://solarkeymark.eu/database/

+### Photovoltaic thermal collector (PVT)

+A PVT collector is not currently implemented as a whole component but can be closely approximated by using a solarthermal collector and a photovoltaic collector.
+The thermal performance of a PVT collector is measured in the same way as other thermal collectors and parameters for different types can be found in the solar keymark database[^SolarKeymark].
+The parameters usually resemble WISC collectors.
+The example for WISC at [Solarthermal Collector ](resie_component_parameters.md#solarthermal-collector) can be used for a quick setup.
+Possible efficiency improvements of the PV collector through the cooling by the the thermal collector can be approximated by adding 5% to 10% to the generation profile.
+A more detailed approach modelling the detailed effects on PV generation will be implemented in the future.